 I almost quit - in every sense of the word.

 I count my blessings I survived that labyrinth and relish my present path.

 I suppose my gender transition “as a whole” was the most brutal aspect of my life journey since the associated challenges lasted an eternity.
 Early in my life, my need for transgender expression was a basis for shame & emotional distraction.
 It continued imploding my business projects & love-life.

-Like many transgenders, I endured emotional & verbal abuse by simply “being me” - particularly early-on with my transition when I was in that awkward “trans adolescence” phase of androgyny - when nobody was completely sure whether I was a man or a woman.
-During those days?
-I sometimes returned to shower for hours in an attempt to wash away the negativity of my day.
+Like many transgenders, I endured emotional & verbal abuse by simply “being me” - particularly early-on with my transition when I was in that awkward “trans adolescence” phase of androgyny - when nobody was ever sure whether I was a man or a woman.
+During those times?
+I often returned home to shower for hours in an attempt to wash away negativity from my day.

 Once I began my gender transition in earnest I quickly discovered people can and do say mean-spirited things to individuals different from themselves: bullying sucks!
 The nightmare is it usually happens early in transition when we’re insecure & most vulnerable to negative impulses.
 It’s also at a time when our pillars: friends, family & loved ones - often pulled away because of discomfort with our decision to transition.
 Sadly, we also sometimes lose our means of “earning a living” in the middle of this downward spiral - heaping financial stress, anguish and shame upon an already dismal existence: ugh!

 That combined recipe is a prescription for complete devastation.
 Our rate of suicide is overwhelming - 41% of all transgender people attempt suicide during their life compared to a national average of 1.6% of the population.